-9.8 Trailer hitch
+9.8 Gooseneck

-A trailer hitch is used to tow a trailer.
+A gooseneck is used to tow a gooseneck trailer.
 This accessory is inserted on the T-head of the T-bar and secured in place with locking pins.

-FIGURE 71 - TRAILER HITCH
+FIGURE 71 - GOOSENECK

 9.9 Pintle hook

 A pintle hook is used to tow a trailer or other vehicle equipped with a pintle hook.
 This accessory is inserted on the T-head of the T-bar and secured in place with locking pins.